paajasan/Allas-backup/README.md

 Note that as the project on the first column is same for both lines, the third column has to differ.
 If the endpoints are set to be the same, the second command would end up overwriting the first.

 At this point make sure that the destination buckets exist.
 The backup script will NOT make them automatically.
-Also make sure that they are empty as **the script will delete everything in the destination that does not match the local files.**
+Easiest way is using the GUI at [pouta.csc.fi](https://pouta.csc.fi).
+The system might require the bucket names to be unique, so something like "backup_firstname_project" might be a good idea.
+If the destinations exist, make sure that they are empty as **the script will delete everything in the destination that does not match the local files.**

 You can run the script manually as